Generative AI in Manufacturing: The Future of Smart Factories

 Making Intelligence Accessible on the Shop Floor

-• Training on the go: New employees can follow step-by-step guidance powered by GenAI, reducing the need for weeks of classroom onboarding.
+• Training on the go: New staff can get step-by-step instructions directly on-screen, powered by GenAI.
+This helps speed up onboarding and reduces the need for long classroom training.

 Top Use Cases of Generative AI in Manufacturing